-In 2019, Keppel O&M also completed the ISO 37001 (Anti-Bribery Management System) certification for its global operations in USA, Brazil, Middle East, China, Philippines, India and Bulgaria, thus completing the attainment of ISO 37001 certification at all Keppel O&M operating entities in Singapore and globally.
+In 2019, Keppel O&M also completed the ISO 37001 (Anti-Bribery Management System) certification for its global operations in the USA, Brazil, Middle East, China, the Philippines, India and Bulgaria, thus completing the attainment of ISO 37001 certification at all Keppel O&M operating entities in Singapore and globally.
+In 2020, Keppel Land and Keppel Data Centres also obtained ISO 37001 (Anti-Bribery Management System) certification of its operating entities in Singapore.